gogins/csound-extended/Opcodes/clang_orc/README.md

    instrument.

 *m_output_1,...* - Any number, up to 40, of any type of Csound parameters, i-rate or k-rate.
-These are copied to the same number and type of outputs that were provided by Csound to `clang_invoke`.
+These are actually the outputs that were provided by Csound to `clang_invoke`.

 *m_input_i,...* - Any number of any type of Csound parameters, i-rate or k-rate.
-These are copied from the same number and type of inputs that were provided by Csound to `clang_invoke`.
+These are actually the inputs that were provided by Csound to `clang_invoke`.

-The *S_clang_invokeable* symbol is looked up in the LLVM execution session of the global ORC compiler, and a new instance of the ClangInvokable class is created. `clang_invoke` then calls the instances's init method with the input and output parameters, and the output values are returned in the argument.
+The *S_clang_invokeable* symbol is looked up in the LLVM execution session of the global ORC compiler, and a new instance of the ClangInvokable class is created. `clang_invoke` then calls the `ClangInvokable::init` method with the input and output parameters, and the output values are returned in the outputs argument.

-Csound will set up the inputs and outputs of `clang_invoke` according to the parameters and return values set up by the user code.
 The user must of course ensure that the ClangInvokable has the right numbers, types, and rates for these parameters and return values.
 Because of the variable numbers and types of arguments, type checking is virtually impossible.

 ## Performance

-The ClangInvokable instance's `kontrol` method is called once per kperiod during the lifetime of the opcode.
+The `ClangInvokable::kontrol` method is called once per kperiod during the lifetime of the opcode.

-When the Csound instrument that has created the `clang_invoke` opcode is turned off, the ClangInvokable's `noteoff` method is called.
+When the Csound instrument that has created the `clang_invoke` opcode is turned off, Csound calls the `ClangInvokable::oteoff` method.
 At that
-time, the ClangInvokable can release system resources or free memory.
+time, the ClangInvokable should release any system resources or memory that it has acquired.

 The ClangInvokable instance is then deleted by the `clang_invoke` opcode.